 Continuing Care – What Happens Next?

-As your time for discharge approaches, you’ll work closely with your loved ones and treatment team to discuss the most appropriate next step in your recovery journey.
-Some of our clients opt to join a residential program, which will allow a more sustained recovery process to meet continued treatment goals.
+As your time for discharge approaches, you’ll work closely with your loved ones and mental health treatment team to discuss the most appropriate next step in your recovery journey.
+Some of our center’s clients opt to join a residential program, which will allow a more sustained recovery process to meet continued treatment goals.
 Others opt for a more intensive outpatient program – a Partial Hospitalization Program (PHP) or an Intensive Outpatient Program (IOP) – both of which allow you to work on your recovery during your day while slowly learning the skills to reintegrate into a stable home environment during the evenings.
 Still others may feel they’ve made enough progress with us that they’re ready to return to their old lives with a new outlook and referrals to our traditional outpatient therapy program and additional community resources.